xpsi-group/xpsi/docs/source/acknowledgements.rst

 This project is built upon the work of many researchers in many fields.
 For citations to (astro)physics and (astro)statistics literature, please see the technical documents pointed to in the :ref:`citation` section.
-Moreover, we point to the bibliograpy of :ref:`R19` as the first published application of the X-PSI package, and to the `ApJL Focus Issue <https://iopscience.iop.org/journal/2041-8205/page/Focus_on_NICER_Constraints_on_the_Dense_Matter_Equation_of_State>`_ of which this article is a member.
+Moreover, we point to the bibliograpy of `Riley et al. 2019 <https://ui.adsabs.harvard.edu/abs/2019ApJ...887L..21R/abstract>`_ as the first published application of the X-PSI package, and to the `ApJL Focus Issue <https://iopscience.iop.org/journal/2041-8205/page/Focus_on_NICER_Constraints_on_the_Dense_Matter_Equation_of_State>`_ of which this article is a member.
+For other scientific papers that have used X-PSI see :ref:`applications`.

 .. _funding: